-After watching Guardians of the Galaxy Vol. 2, I had to go back to my review of the first one to compare my reactions.
+After watching Guardians of the Galaxy Vol. 2 (2017), I had to go back to my review of the first one to compare my reactions.
 I was stunned.
 I loved the first one.
 How could I hate the sequel so much?
-Still not sure, but I thought this one was terrible.
+I’m still not sure, but I thought this film was terrible.

 Having gained intergalactic notoreity for their previous adventures, the Guardians—Starlord (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Groot (Vin Diesel)—open this outing in the employ of a golden race known as the Sovereign.
-After trading their services for custody of Gamora’s cyborg sister Nebula (Karen Gillan), they take their leave — but not before Rocket pisses off the Sovereign by stealing powerful MacGuffins as they’re leaving.
-After fleeing of the Sovereign’s fleet, they wind up on a utopian planet ruled by Ego (Kurt Russell), who happens to be Starlord’s father.
+After trading their services for custody of Gamora’s cyborg sister Nebula (Karen Gillan), they take their leave, but not before Rocket pisses off the Sovereign by stealing powerful MacGuffins as they’re leaving.
+After fleeing the Sovereign’s fleet, they wind up on a utopian planet ruled by Ego (Kurt Russell), who happens to be Starlord’s father.
 Ego is a “Celestial” with God-like abilities, and while Starlord is half-human, he shares some of that power.
 Starlord feels like he’s finally solved the mystery of his past…but Ego may have a hidden agenda.
-Oh let’s just say it, he definitely has a hidden agenda, and everything goes sideways.
+Oh, let’s just say it, he definitely has a hidden agenda, and everything goes sideways.

 But that’s an awful lot of caveats, for a pro column, and the con column is much more cluttered.
 The whole thing just felt so slapdash, especially structurally.
 The plot is riddled with random conflicts and collisions designed to generate violent spectacle.
 The action sequences are flashy, but incoherent.
 The story relies way too heavily on a dull, daddy-issue backstory for Starlord, and its only “emotional weight” comes from an ill-considered redemption arc for a despicable side character named Yondu (Michael Rooker), who in one sequence goes on an eyeball-kicky spree of homicides (played rather disturbingly for laughs), then inexplicably earns the entire universe’s love and respect in the course of half an hour’s work.
-Worst, the script substitutes bickering for humor, managing to strip the cast—including, miraculously, Pratt— of much of its charm and likeability.
+Worst, the script substitutes bickering for humor, managing to strip the cast—including, miraculously, Pratt— of much of its charm and likability.
 Rocket is especially annoying this time out.